Durgapur barrage's lock gate to be repaired soon: Official | Law-Order

 Meanwhile, locals claimed that water supply had stopped in the Durgapur Power Ltd colony, where around 3,000 families reside.
 Agasty assured that DMC will use water tankers on Monday if required.

+Later, the state government, in a notification, said around 1.25 lakh water pouches have been supplied to Paschim Bardhaman district, and another 50,000 pouches are available.
+Four Mobile Treatment units (MTUs) have been placed in the district with a capacity to produce 20,000 pouches per hour, it said.

-On Saturday, the lock gate number 31 of Durgapur barrage suffered heavy damages and became nonfunctional..
+"The situation is being monitored continuously at the state as well as the district level, and as of now there is no shortage of drinking water," the notification said.
+On Saturday, the lock gate number 31 of Durgapur barrage suffered heavy damages and became nonfunctional.